 - C – Logic would dictate that a fracture of the inferior orbital wall through the infraorbital foramen might affect the infraorbital artery, and logic would be right.

-- B – Anorexia leads to hypogonadotropic hypogonadism, as the body realizes that the possibly of nourishing a fetus is zero and gives up the pretense.
+- B – Anorexia leads to hypogonadotropic hypogonadism, as the body realizes that the possibility of nourishing a fetus is zero and gives up the pretense.
 There’s a lot of supporting data, but one should guess this answer once you read the word “gymnast” (or “dancer”).*

 - C – The Pouch of Douglas is the space between the uterus and the rectum (i.e. the place where pelvic free fluid goes).*